reframe-hpc/reframe/docs/config_reference.rst

 The ``filelog`` log handler
 ---------------------------

-This handler is meant primarily for performance logging and logs the performance of a test in one or more files.
+This handler is meant for performance logging only and logs the performance of a test in one or more files.
 The additional properties for the ``filelog`` handler are the following: